Hearing in Luigi Mangione case canceled after reports he is sick

 The fake New Jersey driver’s license Mangione provided to authorities during his arrest, according to the federal complaint

-Jurors and observers saw additional items recovered from Mangione at the time of his arrest, including a fake New Jersey ID bearing the name "Mark Rosario," cash, a money clip, a wristwatch, a flashlight, a Sharpie marker, a face mask, and a laptop.
-Prosecutors also displayed a piece of paper listing future plans and a checklist of supplies for a "survival kit."
-Investigators said they later found a bus ticket under a second alias, "Sam Dawson."
+Investigators also displayed items recovered from Mangione, including a fake New Jersey ID under the name "Mark Rosario," cash, a money clip, a flashlight, a Sharpie marker, a laptop, and a sheet of handwritten "future plans."
+Authorities said they also found a bus ticket issued under a second alias, "Sam Dawson."

 Luigi Mangione, the suspect in the murder of UnitedHealthcare CEO Brian Thompson, is seen here at the South Street Heliport after arriving on a New York Police Department helicopter in Manhattan, New York City, on Thursday, Dec.
 19, 2024.
 (Theodore P